furechan/mintalib/README.md

 The first parameter of a function is either `prices` or `series` depending on whether the functions expects a dataframe of prices or a single series.

-Functions that expect series data can be applied to a prices dataframe, in which case they use the column specified with the `item` parameter or by default the 'close' column.
+Functions that expect series data can also be applied to a prices dataframe, in which case they use the column specified with the `item` parameter or by default the 'close' column.

-A `prices` dataframe can be a pandas dataframe or a dictionary of numpy arrays.
+A `prices` dataframe can be a pandas or polars dataframe.
 The column names for prices are expected to include `open`, `high`, `low`, `close`, `volume` all in **lower case**.

-A `series` can be a pandas series or any iterable compatible with numpy arrays.
+A `series` can be a pandas or polars series.

 Functions automatically wrap the result to match the type and the index of the input data when applicable.